martingmayer/preventr/README.md

 Rather, I developed the API with an eye toward maximizing simplicity and intuitiveness.
-Thus, while I do not anticipate any major/breaking changes to the API, I remain open to the idea there may be improvements to the API that may surface after more people use this package.
-This is the only reason I did not release as 1.0.0.
-In fact, this happened with the update from 0.9.0 to 0.10.0, where I added the ability to call `calc_egfr()` and `calc_bmi()` (or synonyms) for the corresponding arguments in `estimate_risk()` (or its synonym `est_risk()`); this non-breaking change is really a feature addition that increases usability in certain use cases while still supporting the same functionality for those arguments as the 0.9.0 release.
+Thus, while I do not anticipate any major/breaking changes to the API, I remain open to the idea there may be improvements to the API that may surface, either from my own development ideas or after more people use this package.
+This is the only reason `preventr` is \< 1.0.0.
+In fact, this happened with previous updates when I had additional development ideas to improve the utility of the package (all while maintaining backward compatibility), including:

+- adding the ability to call `calc_egfr()` and `calc_bmi()` (or synonyms) for the corresponding arguments in `estimate_risk()` (or its synonym `est_risk()`).

+- adding several more capabilities to `estimate_risk()` and `est_risk()`, such as the ability to estimate with the PCEs, the ability to collapse the return where applicable, and the ability to pass a data frame with the option to have the results added back to that source data frame.

 Users should rest assured if any changes come to the API, I will avoid breaking changes unless they are necessary or there is a compelling